tektutor/openshift-tekton-march-2022/Day4/README.md

 [step2] Message from Step2
 </pre>

-## Using Workspace in a Task and Mounting ConfigMap into the workspace
+## ⛹️‍♀️ Lab - Using Workspace in a Task and Mounting ConfigMap into the workspace
 ```
 cd ~
 cd openshift-tekton-march-2022